North Korea and the Dangers of Trump’s Diplomacy-free Asia Strategy

 Saying the problem is China’s to solve won’t work, either.

-If Trump wanted to solve the Korea problem, he would pursue what China proposed last week: dual track diplomacy aimed at “denuclearizing the peninsula on the one hand and establishing a peace mechanism on the other.”
+If Trump wanted to solve the North Korea problem, he would pursue what China proposed last week: dual-track diplomacy aimed at “denuclearizing the peninsula on the one hand and establishing a peace mechanism on the other.”
 Initially, this would entail “suspension for suspension.”
 Pyongyang would halt its weapons tests; Washington and Seoul would stop joint military exercises.

 Parties could then negotiate more comprehensively.
 America and its allies would seek a Korea without nuclear weapons.
 For Pyongyang and Beijing, denuclearization would be joined with a regional “peace mechanism” and a U.S.-North Korean peace treaty.